mikeweltevrede/finding-the-mole/output/2024/results.md

 Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
 As such, I omit this task from the analysis.

+### Task 3
+The participants had to choose one of several envelopes.
+At the start, these all contained money.
+However, at the start, they were given a choice of whether they wanted to add one or more jokers or topito* to the envelopes.
+If they chose to do so (which everyone did in one form or the other), they also had to pick a certain number of envelopes which would contain "negative" money, i.e. when picked, that money would be deducted from the pot.

+Of course, the Mole would want to get many envelopes with negative money added.
+However, I do not think that it is directly obvious that they would always choose for the topito or three jokers.
+Otherwise, I would have defined the Mole group as those people selecting those.
+Moreover, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.

+\* If you won a topito in this task, it meant that you had to find three others who also won a topito so that all of you would get an exemption.